 4. Extend your sale to Cyber Monday

 There’s nothing worse than feeling like you’ve missed out on something, is there?

 Use FOMO (the fear of missing out) to your advantage in your Black Friday marketing.

-Announcing that you’re extending your Black Friday sale all the way until Cyber Monday is a great excuse to send out a newsletter and a social media announcement.
+Editor’s note 📝 – Announcing that you’re extending your Black Friday sale all the way until Cyber Monday is a great excuse to send out a newsletter and a social media announcement.

-It’s also another handy marketing tactic for creating urgency.
+Small businesses should take advantage of Cyber Monday and use it as another handy marketing tactic for creating urgency.